12 Creative Ways to Celebrate Winter Solstice

 The Winter Solstice by Ellen Jackson

-The winter solstice, the shortest day of the year, marks the beginning of the cold, dark winter season.
+The winter solstice is the shortest day of the year, which marks the beginning of the cold, dark winter season.
 This book highlights the scientific reasons for this phenomenon and shares how different cultures celebrate it.

 The Solstice Badger by Robbin McFaddin